catalystdao/catalyst/README.md

   - /simulator : Simulation of the Catalyst logic.
   - /solana : Rust implementation targeting the Solana Virtual Machine.

+The EVM implementation is used as a reference implementation.

 ## Dev dependencies

 - ganache-cli